Job Opportunities

 5. Ensuring there is a professional visual environment and suitable bandwidth at the location from where the instruction is delivered.

-6. Engage in professional learning sessions throughout the year (Professional development to be offered in advance of the start of instruction.
-Further professional development and technical support to be provided ongoing throughout the year.
+(Professional development to be offered in advance of the start of instruction.
+Further professional development and technical support to be provided ongoing throughout the year.)

 BASIC FUNCTION: